 - Finally, the recording might be garbled.

 However, the fact that listening is an active activity means that you can train and improve it.
-You just need to know what are the right exercises to do it.
+You just need to know what the right exercises to do.

 Research has shown that when listening to a foreign language tape, our brain uses two types of processes to decode the text: bottom-up and top-down.